 On the Road, Campeche, Mexico

 Rocketing down the highway, drops of rain nipped at the tops of my legs.
 I leaned forward into the wind, as if propelling the motorcycle forward through force of will.
 The road wound through hills in front of me, enormous dark storm clouds gathering behind.
-I had been outrunning the storm for the last 20 miles— what had been a pile of dark clouds on the horizon had become a dark mass overhead, the edges tinted green where the sun would have been setting, the rest a writhing mass of turbulent shapes.
+I had been outrunning the storm for the last 20 miles— what had been a pile of dark clouds on the horizon had become a dark mass overhead, the edges tinted green when the sun would have been setting, the rest a writhing mass of turbulent shapes overhead.
 I didn’t know storm clouds well enough to determine what type of clouds I was seeing and what they meant, but I knew what was coming.

 Oaxaca City, Mexico

 “Who were your role models growing up?”
 Brad asked me.